vishipayyallore/eshop-services-products/Documentation/Sessions/DockerCommandsForMongo.md

 ## Delete existing Container and re-create

-> 1. In this demo, we will delete the existing container and re-create it.
+> 1. In this demo, we will delete the existing container and re-create it
-> 1. Also, the previously create database and collection will be deleted.
+> 1. Also, the previously create database and collection will be deleted
+> 1. Execute `mongo` command and verify the `Products` is unavailable

 ```
 docker container rm -f shop-mongo